chantastic/esmodule-reference-course/README.md

 #### Discuss

 Using `.then()` to resolve the Promise, how might this change the order of execution?

+What are two places where loading modules dynamically might be useful?

 ### 4. Add a function declaration and variable to the module